Luoyang sexual slavery case

-The Luoyang sexual slavery case refers to the abduction, long-term captivity, and sexual enslavement of six women and teenagers between 2009 and 2011 in Luoyang, Henan, China.
-The victims were held in a makeshift underground dungeon, where the perpetrator, Li Hao, repeatedly raped the captives and forced them to appear on online pornography.
-Two of the women were murdered by Li, who forced the other victims to assist him in the killings.
-One of the victims escaped and alerted the authorities, leading to Li's arrest and the rescue of the surviving women.
+The Luoyang sexual slavery case refers to the abduction, long-term captivity, and sexual enslavement of six young women between 2009 and 2011 in Luoyang, Henan, China.
+The perpetrator, Li Hao, confined the victims in a dungeon underneath his residence.
+Two of the women were killed by Li, who forced other victims to assist him in the killings.
+Li was arrested and the survivors were freed in September 2011 after one victim escaped.

-In 2012, the Luoyang court charged Li with rape, murder, prostitution, illegal pornography, and illegal detention of sex slaves, and he was sentenced to death.
+In 2012, a Luoyang court convicted Li of rape, murder, organizing prostitution, producing illegal pornography, and illegal detention of sex slaves, and sentenced him to death.
 The Supreme People's Court approved the death penalty, and Li was executed in 2014.